 It doesn’t happen often, but sometimes a conversation on Rover may make you uncomfortable.
-Here are the signals you should flag a conversation as inappropriate:
+When that happens, let us know by reporting it.
+Here are some examples of inappropriate conversations:

 - Someone suggests you pay in-person rather than through the site.
 Safety and security are paramount, and booking and paying through Rover is the only way to ensure your account is in line with our Terms of Service and that your booking is covered by the Rover Guarantee and 24/7 emergency support.